 Once mixed, line the colors up in your sensory bin and provide various items to play with.
 I let the kids use my kitchen measuring set.

-Oh how he loved the feel of this cloud dough stuff!
+Oh, how he loved the feel of this cloud dough recipe stuff!
 I love how the colors turned out too, although in hindsight I might have not made the green as it turned the entire bin grey washed out purple when everything was mixed together.

 I also think I need a bigger sensory tub!
-When all 3 kids come to play which they very often do it gets bit crowded.
-Our perhaps I need a second tub and I can stick my 3 year old in it. haha. 😉
+When all 3 kids come to play which they very often do it gets a bit crowded.
+Or perhaps I need a second tub and I can stick my 3-year-old in it. haha. 😉

-I hope you enjoyed this little how to make cloud dough post and that your cloud dough adventure is as much fun as ours was!
+I hope you enjoyed this little how-to make cloud dough recipe post and that your cloud dough adventure is as much fun as ours was!

 Taste Safe Cloud Dough Recipe